 Good Morning, good morning, good morning as everyone slowly joins us in the dining room before we head out on our journey to Moholoholo Wildlife Rehabilitation Centre.

-“Time to go” says Dawid, my new friend, founder of Toerboer and partner on our VividLife South Africa: Connection, Compassion and Courage, journey.
+“Time to go” says Dawid, my new friend, founder of Toerboer and facilitator on our VividLife South Africa: Connection, Compassion and Courage, journey.

 We all make our way (slowly of course) to the bus which would be our home for the next 6 hours, with a stop at Nan Hua Buddhist Temple to set our intention.